Resume Tools Review

 Yes.
 The question is whether you want a one-off drafting assistant or a repeatable tailoring workflow.
 The answer changes which tool feels better over time.

-When you already have a resume and the hard part is repeated job-by-job tailoring rather than general writing.
-That is where process and output discipline start to matter more than open-ended prompting.
+When you already have a resume and the hard part is repeated job-by-job tailoring rather than general writing or brainstorming.

 Should I trust AI-written resume bullets without editing them?